 - Analysis of final results from core experiments and update simulation model

 Training for much required sustainability

 - Well design & borehole stability study

 - Risk and contingency planningPilot design and detailed planning

 - Plan infrastructure and logistics

-The OfD project of Heglig oilfield EOR study was challenging on many levels due to restriction of available complete data and previous historical information.
-The multidiscipline interaction was critical to the overall study.
-Other challenging aspects were integration of knowledge and information and selecting activity actions: investigating the 3 main scenarios, from Reference case of no change to further infill horizontal wells to more advanced Chemical Enhanced Oil Recovery by utilisation of polymer injection to combining cases 2 and 3 to optimise EOR pilot.
+The OfD project of Heglig oilfield EOR study was challenging on many levels due to restriction of available complete data set and history of the field.
+The multidiscipline interaction was critical to the overall study, integrating knowledge and information: investigating the three main scenarios, from Reference case of current plan, to action of infill horizontal wells, to more advanced Chemical Enhanced Oil Recovery by polymer injection, and combination of the two.

 The Heglig oilfield study also conveyed the importance of providing knowledge transfer in the form of training the Sudanese geoscientists and engineers to enable future sustainability of the much-required Sudanese petroleum industry.

 For assistance in Reservoir and subsurface challenges, please contact our global Reservoir Management